-LIVING IN

-SOURIS HALL
+LIVING IN SOURIS HALL

 In this section, we outline life and amenities in Souris Hall.
-As family housing, this area offers independent living in a secure environment, with access to residence professional staff.
+As family housing, this area offers independent living in a secure environment, with access to residence professional staff and student life programming.

 Souris Hall

 Souris Hall is a family housing building, offering access to the following services, spaces, and programs: